 Because of this stalking, these were brutal crimes, not just regular burglaries…

-- It is one thing to be randomly targeted; it is quite another to be studied by a criminal and then to have to worry whether that burglar might come again, but accidentally strike when somebody is home and then turn to violence.
+- It is one thing to be randomly targeted.
+It is quite another to be studied by a criminal and then to have to worry whether that burglar might come again.
+Maybe the next time he might accidentally strike when somebody is home.
+If so, that could turn violent.

 - As a husband, I would be thinking about what might happen every time I left my wife alone.

 - As a father with children in my home, I would be worried what might happen every time I left my wife alone with the kids.

 - Also, as a son or daughter of an elderly couple, I would spend my days and evenings fretting about my parents and their safety.

 - Even as a neighbor of one of the victims, I would find myself dwelling on the “what ifs”.